sindhu-2211/Knee-Arthiritis/README.md

 CBAM Model: In this approach, we used a combination of InceptionResNetV2, MobileNetV2, and EfficientNetB5, integrated with a Convolutional Block Attention Module (CBAM).
 CBAM applies channel and spatial attention, refining features for better classification performance.
 This model showed the highest accuracy across all approaches tested .

 # Results
-CBAM Model: Achieved the best performance, with high accuracy and a balanced classification across severity levels which is around 96.6%.
+* CBAM Model: Achieved the best performance, with high accuracy and a balanced classification across severity levels which is around 96.6%.

-Cascade Model: Showed improved performance by leveraging a multi-stage classification process with around of 92.33%.
+* Cascade Model: Showed improved performance by leveraging a multi-stage classification process with around of 92.33%.

-HOG + SVM: Provided robust accuracy, especially with simpler features, reaching 81.78% on validation and 82.80% on the test set.
+* HOG + SVM:  85.68% on validation and 84.01% on the test set.

 # Authors